A beautifully renovated building with terrific artistic touches awaits. Enjoy shopping for old and new treasures.

 Antique and Gift Shop & Wine Cellar Hours.

-*Facility may be open at additional times for classes and private events.
+*Facility may be open at additional times for private events.

 FARMERS CREEK ANTIQUES